EXERCISE12/Linux2.24/README.md

 Scripts for install various linux tools in a new system without effort

-🛠️ Work in progres / ⏳️Next Update⏳️:
+🛠️ Work in progres / ⏳️Next Updates⏳️:

 - Merge two scripts, implementing a control to choose whether to install only tools or full installation
 - Add other useful programmes for a desktop user